 - No specific test for CBS.
 Treatment focuses on symptoms.

 - Supportive treatment such as botulinum toxin ( The brand name for botulinum toxin A, a neurotoxin that weakens muscles.
 In Parkinson’s it is sometimes used to decrease saliva production for people who have issues with drooling.®) for dystonia, antidepressants, speech and physical therapy may be helpful.
-Levodopa and dopamine agonists (common PD medications) seldom help.
+The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. and A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists (common PD medications) seldom help.

 Dementia with Lewy bodies (DLB)